Varionox/varionox/README.md

 ### 🧩 About Me

-- 🌊 Former SDPO / Chief Mate now writing code from the depths
+- 🌊 Former Mariner now writing code from the depths
-- 🧠 Founder of [NeptuneX](#) — Maritime + AI Ecosystem
 - 💻 Currently building with Laravel, Flutter, Vue3, Inertia, and AI Agents
 - 🎯 Mission: Automate the impossible.
 Engineer the future.